Mainstream Employment Programme

 Features of the Programme

-- It's a four-way partnership among Work and Income, supported employment agents (disability employment experts), employers, and people with disabilities.
+- It's a four-way partnership among Work and Income, supported employment or other agencies, employers, and people with disabilities.

-- Positions must be created and, in the case of State sector placements, are outside of the staff allocation or staff cap.
+- Positions must be created and are outside of the staff allocation or staff cap ("supernumerary"), and must not replace or displace someone in existing employment.

 - The specially-created positions are tailored to the skills and aptitude of the participants, and the needs of the employers.